DerekMor/legends_gym/TESTING.md

 <img src="media/checkoutcss.png" alt="Validation Testing screenshot">

 ## Python Validation
 In all cases I could not solve the line too long issue from getting an error using an indent or a \ for an explicit continuation.
-It told me the new line was under indented until it got so far that it was over indented so the line too long were left in
+It told me the new line was under indented until it got so far that it was over indented so the line too long were left in.
+The only way I could make the error dissapear on the validation was by indenting the continuation by a tab and then a space which broke my code so i chose working code over removing line too long errors.

 ### profiles/views.py
 <img src="media/profileview.png" alt="Validation Testing screenshot">